Objxs is a registered Arizona Corporations Commission LLC, owned by

 At least two of the five solids

-trait and each solid must have some minimal mass and that mass could be thought of
+trait and each solid must have some minimal mass.
+That mass can be thought of

 as IQ (IQ is an over-simplification of the actual mass definition).